+35725368683

 Our fees

-Our payment policy is as follows:
+Our payment policy for obtaining a cryptocurrency license in Cyprus is as follows:

 • 30% upon engagement;